Continuous Improvement in the Cal Lab

 An engaged employee does not accept procedural workarounds; instead, they strive to correct problematic issues.
 They certainly do not accept the maxim of “if it's not broken, don't fix it.”
 Essentially, engaged employees are highly motivated.

 When companies focus their energy on establishing an effective culture, employees become empowered, and the organization, along with everyone in it, continually improves.
-When you develop a culture of continuous improvement, this leads to better confidence in measurements made, ultimately creating a safer world.
+Developing a culture of continuous improvement leads to better confidence in measurements made, ultimately creating a safer world.

 Here at Morehouse, we are not perfect, though we continually strive to be better.
 Being better not only benefits us, but it also benefits our customers because when we are all engaged, measurement risk decreases.
 The outcome means more trust, which builds lasting partnerships.